-The mobile application version for Toolkit allows you to search for essential records WebEx or on-site "on the go," based on a variety of criteria.
+The mobile application version for Toolkit allows you to search for essential records "on the go," based on a variety of criteria.
 It also allows you to add and edit contact and employment information, view and enter new assessment data, and create and manage different levels of worksite leader access.